-TW is party to a credit agreement, dated as of August 5, 2011, with certain lenders and WFS, as administrative agent for the lenders, which provided for a revolving credit facility with an aggregate commitment amount of up to \$425,000 (the "TW Revolving Credit Facility").
-On October 1, 2012, the TW Revolving Credit Facility was amended to reduce the aggregate commitment amount of the TW Credit Facility from \$425,000 to \$250,000.
+TW is party to a credit agreement, dated as of October 1, 2012, with WFB as the lender, which provides for a revolving credit facility with an aggregate commitment amount of up to \$250,000 (the "TW Revolving Credit Facility").
 The TW Revolving Credit Facility provides for payment of interest, payable monthly in arrears, during its term beginning on its inception date through August 5, 2014.
-Interest on the outstanding amount due under the TW Revolving Credit Facility is based on one-month LIBOR plus 2.75% per annum.
+Interest on the outstanding amount due under the TW Revolving Credit Facility is based on one-month LIBOR plus a margin.
+The TW Revolving Credit Facility was amended on May 16, 2013 to reduce the margin from 2.75% to 2.375%.
 There is a commitment fee of 0.5% on the unused portion of the TW Revolving Credit Facility, which is payable monthly in arrears.
 In addition, there is an agent's fee of 0.025% on the aggregate commitment amount of the TW Revolving Credit Facility, which is payable monthly in arrears.
 TW is required to make principal payments on a monthly basis to the extent that the outstanding amount due exceeds TW's borrowing base.
 The aggregate loan principal balance is due on the maturity date, August 5, 2024.
-Total outstanding principal under the TW Revolving Credit Facility was \$88,940 and \$8,047 as of December 31, 2012 and December 31, 2011 respectively.
+Total outstanding principal under the TW Revolving Credit Facility was \$91,476 and \$88,940 as of December 31, 2013 and 2012, respectively.

 The TW Revolving Credit Facility is secured by TW's containers and under the terms of the TW Revolving Credit Facility, the total outstanding principal may not exceed the lesser of the commitment amount and the borrowing base, a formula based on TW's net book value of containers and restricted cash and direct financing and sales-type leases.
-The additional amount available for borrowing under the TW Revolving Credit Facility, as limited by TW's borrowing base, was \$0 as of both December 31, 2012 and December 31, 2011.
+The additional amount available for borrowing under the TW Revolving Credit Facility, as limited by TW's borrowing base, was \$0 as of both December 31, 2013 and 2012.

 The TW Revolving Credit Facility is secured by a pledge of TW's assets.
-TW's total assets amounted to \$105,397 as of December 31, 2012.
+TW's total assets amounted to \$114,022 as of December 31, 2013.
 The TW Revolving Credit Facility contains restrictive covenants, including limitations of TW's finance lease default ratio, debt service coverage ratio, certain liens, indebtedness and investments.
-In addition, the TW Revolving Credit Facility contains certain restrictive financial covenants on TGH's tangible net worth, leverage, debt service coverage, TGH's container management subsidiary net income and debt levels, and TW's overall Asset Base minimums, in which TW, TGH and TGH's container management subsidiary were in full compliance at December 31, 2012.
+In addition, the TW Revolving Credit Facility contains certain restrictive financial covenants on TGH's tangible net worth, leverage, debt service coverage, TGH's container management subsidiary net income and debt levels and TW's overall Asset Base minimums, in which TW, TGH and TGH's container management subsidiary were in full compliance at December 31, 2013.

-TAP Funding has a credit agreement with a bank effective May 1, 2012 that provides for a revolving credit facility with an aggregate commitment amount of up to \$120,000 (the "TAP Funding Revolving Credit Facility").
-The interest rate on the TAP Funding Revolving Credit Facility, payable monthly in arrears, is either the Base Rate (as defined in TAP Funding's Credit Agreement) or one-month LIBOR plus 3.75% beginning on its inception date through its maturity date, October 31 2015.
-There is a commitment fee of 0.625% on the unused portion of the TAP Funding Revolving Credit Facility, which is payable monthly in arrears.
-TAP Funding is required to make principal payments on a monthly basis to the extent that the outstanding amount due exceeds TAP Funding's borrowing base.
-The revolving credit period ends on October 31, 2014 and the aggregate loan principal balance is due on the maturity date.
+At December 31, 2012, TAP Funding had a credit agreement with a bank effective May 1, 2012 that provided for a revolving credit facility with an aggregate commitment amount of up to \$120,000 (the "TAP Funding Revolving Credit Facility").
+The interest rate on the TAP Funding Revolving Credit Facility, payable monthly in arrears, was either the Base Rate (as defined in TAP Funding's original Credit Agreement) or one-month LIBOR plus 3.75% beginning on its inception date through its maturity date, October 31, 2015.
+There was a commitment fee of 0.625% on the unused portion of the TAP Funding Revolving Credit Facility, which was payable monthly in arrears.
+TAP Funding was required to make principal payments on a monthly basis to the extent that the outstanding amount due exceeded TAP Funding's borrowing base.
+The revolving credit period would have ended on October 31, 2014 and the aggregate loan principal balance would have been due on the maturity date.
 Total outstanding principal under the TAP Funding Revolving Credit Facility was \$108,471 as of December 31, 2012.